-It was explained by Varagnolo and Vasserot \cite{VV2} that the equivariant homology group of the affine Steinberg variety \(H_*^{\tbI \rtimes \C^*_{\rot}}({}_0\tilde{\cR}_0)\) is isomorphic to \(\HH_{c,\hbar}\), here the parameter \(c\) depends on our choice of the equivariant structure with respect to the loop rotation group \(\C^*_{\rot}\).
+and the latter is isomorphic to \(\HH_{c,\hbar}\) under a specialization of parameters.
+Here the parameter \(c\) depends on our choice of the equivariant structure with respect to the loop rotation group \(\C^{\times}_{\rot}\).
 Their work however uses localization techniques which we are able to avoid, thereby providing an isomorphism over the full parameter space, see Theorem \ref{thm:iwahoricoulombisdaha}.